DIN-Foundation/bcs-ntnu-2021/project-plan.md

 List of tasks which have been thought of, but is lacking details like what needs to be done and when the implementation is supposed to happen.

-Tasks in backlog
+Tasks in backlog are created whenever someone feels like it.
+There are no requirements to put something in the backlog.
+The treshold should be as low as possible.
+Eqaully, the treshold for deleting a backlog-task should be equally low.

 **2. Todo**

 List of tasks that are planned to be implemented in the near future, and have enough details ironed out to make it possible to start the implementation.

-Tasks are moved from Backlog to TODO:
+Tasks are moved from `Backlog` to `Todo`:
-- After the weekly domain-experts meeting.
+- After being discussed in the weekly domain-experts meeting.
-- **or** after an ad-hoc meeting dedicated to a specific task.
+- **or** after an ad-hoc meeting dedicated to discussing a specific task.
 - **or** after the developer has researched/learned something which makes a task "obviously implementable".
+If a developer does this, it should be clearly communicated in the next weekly domain-experts meeting.

 **3. In Progress**